Version 5.0 Terms of Trade and AGREEMENT

 6.1 Acronym will accept orders from the Customer in writing by Email or by submitting a Work Order with Acronym’s service desk, and by oral communication from an authorised person within the Customer’s organisation.

 6.2 Acronym reserves the right to refuse to accept any Order or any part of an Order.

 6.3 Acronym will not be liable to the Customer for any loss or damage arising in any way from any delay in delivery unless agreed to by Acronym in writing as part of the Order process.

-6.4 For services exceeding $10,000 a deposit of 20% will be required upfront.
+6.4 For services exceeding $5,000 a minimum deposit of 20% will be required upfront.
 Monthly progress payments based on project % complete will be invoiced with payment due as per our standard credit terms with a final 15% payment upon final delivery of the project.

 7 Returns, Cancellations and Credits

 7.1 Acronym will not accept returns of goods that are damaged or modified.

 7.2 Acronym will not accept returned Goods unless a mistake has been made by Acronym in the ordering of the Goods.
 The error or issue must be raised within one month of the delivery of the goods.